draganescu/rasterPHP/README.md

 ## The core classes

-We got Em in the place who likes it in your face.

 ### Boot up!

 The Boot class initialises the global configuration, detects where the files are on the filesystem and also takes care to load your precious configuration and extended or replaced core classes.

-You got G like MC who likes it on a...

 ### Events are awesome!

-What does it Em like it on?
-I could never figure it out man.
-But the Events class glues together all the wonderful singletons Raster is made of.
+The Events class glues together all the wonderful singletons Raster is made of.
 For example, the default events are in /system/config/events.php:

 ~~~
 <?php